ckeditor/ckeditor5/docs/getting-started/setup/configuration.md

 When integrating an editor into your application, you can customize its features by passing a JavaScript object with configuration options to the `create()` method.
 These settings, defined in the `EditorConfig`, allow for extensive customization of the editor's functionality.
 Remember that customization depends on the editor setup and plugins loaded.

-The available options may require loading plugins first &ndash; this is done during the setup and <!-- add link when ready -->Builder is the easiest way to choose all needed features.
+The available options may require loading plugins first &ndash; this is done during the setup and [Builder](https://ckeditor.com/builder?redirect=docs) is the easiest way to choose all needed features.
 The sample snippet below shows configuration of the toolbar, the headers feature and font family and color picker settings:

 ```js
 import { Heading, BlockQuote, Bold, Italic, Font, Link, List } from 'ckeditor5';